gregWDumont/resume_public/README.md

 ## Education

-- **Paris 8 IED** - Bachelor's Degree in Computer Science (2023-2026)
+- **Paris 8 IED** - Bachelor's Degree in Computer Science, Minor in Psychology (2023-2026)
-- **IRIS SUP'** - Master’s Degree in International Strategy Analyst - Defence, Security and Crisis Management (2021-2022)
+- **IRIS SUP'** - Master’s Degree in International Strategy Analysis with a specialization in Defence, Security, and Crisis Management (2021-2022)
-- **Université de Bretagne Occidentale** - Master’s Degree in Law, Economics, and Management - Safety, Emergency and Security Program (2021-2022)
+- **Université de Bretagne Occidentale** - Master’s Degree in Law, Economics, and Management with a specialization in Safety, Emergency, and Security (2021-2022)
 - **Paris ESLSCA Business School** - Master’s Degree in Strategy and Market Intelligence (2015-2016)

 ---